microsoft/mu_plus/AdvLoggerPkg/Application/DecodeUefiLog/ReadMe.md

 At runtime, if the Advanced Logger is enabled, this in memory log is available through the UEFI Variable store.
-As the log in memory has additional metadata and alignment structure, DecodeUefiLog parses the on memory UefiLog to a text stream and writes the decoded log to a local file.
+As the log in memory has additional metadata and alignment structure, DecodeUefiLog parses the in memory UefiLog to a text stream and writes the decoded log to a local file.

 ## Usage

-Copy the two files, DecideUefiLog.py and UefiVariablesSupportLib.py, to the system that has the Advanced Logger enabled.
+Copy the two files, DecodeUefiLog.py and UefiVariablesSupportLib.py, to the system that has the Advanced Logger enabled.

 The simplest case: